kujeger/flatpak-gog/README.md

 `flatpak --user install flathub org.gnome.Sdk/x86_64/3.24`

 ## Usage
+When building flatpaks, you can either install them directly or export them to a repository and then install them from that repository.
+If you're doing everything on a single machine, it probably makes the most sense to install directly.
+However, if you're going to install on several machines exporting to a (shared) repo makes sense.
 Before you build your first game, you will need to build and install the Base image, for both 32 and 64-bit.

-The following will build the Base image, put it into the repo dir "~/FlatPak/gog-repo", add that repo with the name "gog-repo", and finally install Base:
+In order to build and install directly, run the following commands:

+`flatpak-builder --user --install build com.gog.Base.json --force-clean --arch=i386`

+`flatpak-builder --user --install build com.gog.Base.json --force-clean --arch=x86_64`

+In order to build and export to a repo, run the following commands:

 `flatpak-builder build/Base32 com.gog.Base.json --force-clean --arch=i386 --repo ~/FlatPak/gog-repo`